tstillwell/neows-wrapper/README.md

 Keplerian elements used to calculate and describe the orbit of the object.

-Orbital data is not retrieved
-when performing 'feed' lookups.
+Note: Orbital data is not retrieved when performing 'feed' lookups.

 **close_approach_data**